Administration

 Following law school, Mrs. Staggs moved to New York City for a year with her husband, Clay Staggs, while he attended school, where she worked for the Office of Development and the Center for Real Estate and Urban Policy at New York University Law School.
 Upon return she again clerked for the Tuscaloosa County Circuit Court, this time for the Honorable L. Scott Coogler.
 In 2000, she opened her own law office and enjoyed practicing in real estate law.
 In addition to her own practice, Mrs. Staggs has written appellate briefs for other attorneys and taught paralegal courses and Western Civilization at Shelton State Community College.

 Mrs. Staggs turned from college courses to classical education in 2006 when it was time for her daughter to start Kindergarten.
-Having been heartily persuaded that a classical education would be the best option for her own children, she became the first Kindergarten teacher at Riverwood Classical School.
-Mrs. Staggs is currently teaching Omnibus and Rhetoric in the Upper School and serves as the Director of Curriclum.
+Having been heartily persuaded that a classical education would be the best option for her own children, she became the first Kindergarten teacher at Riverwood Classical School (now Omnia).
+Mrs. Staggs delights in teaching Omnibus in the Upper School.